miriamschulz/German_noun_frequency_tool/README.md

 To run the code, check that the file `deWaC_freqlist.tsv` is downloaded to the same directory as the code file.

-In order to run the verb frame extension, the file `bigrams_noun_verb.tsv` should also be downloaded to the code directory.
+In order to run the verb frame extension, the file `bigrams_noun_verb_freq2+.tsv` should also be downloaded to the code directory.

 For the morphological analysis, [download and install DEMorphy](https://github.com/DuyguA/DEMorphy).
 Additionally, the [`words.dg`](https://github.com/DuyguA/DEMorphy/blob/master/demorphy/data/words.dg) file needs to be downloaded and stored in DEMorphy's data folder, e.g. under: